bfox9900/ASMFORTH/ASMFORTH Overview.md

 -  U<     unsigned
 -  U<=    unsigned

+Behind the scenes the branching and looping words are actually "compilers" that compile the correct "JMP" instruction into your code based on the token you gave it.

+*NOTE:*
-NOTE: Operators like '='  '<>' etc, are CPU specific here and test the EQ flag
-      in the status register.
+Operators like '='  '<>' are CPU specific here and test the EQ flag in the status register.

 #### Register Comparisons
 To explicitly compare two registers we must use the compare instructions.